Cannabis in Arizona: Proposition 207 (2020)

 Recreational use of cannabis was legalized through the passage of Proposition 207 on November 3, 2020.
 Organizing for the initiative began in August 2019 by the Arizona Dispensaries Association and Arizona Cannabis Chamber of Commerce.
 The Arizona Dispensaries Association filed a ballot initiative application on September 26, 2019, for the "Smart and Safe Act", seeking to obtain the necessary 237,645 signatures from registered Arizona voters by the July 2, 2020 deadline.
 The Smart and Safe Arizona campaign ultimately submitted more than 420,000 signatures to the Secretary of State's Office.
 On August 11, 2020, the Secretary of State announced that the initiative had qualified for the November ballot as Proposition 207.

-The Smart and Safe Act legalized the adult recreational use of marijuana, specifically by allowing adults in Arizona to possess up to 1 oz of marijuana (with no more than 5 grams being marijuana concentrate), and by allowing each adult to have up to 6 marijuana plants at their home (with up to 12 marijuana plants in households with two or more adult members).
-It directs the state Department of Health Services to set forth rules for retail marijuana sales by June 1, 2021, allows marijuana to be subject to state and local sales taxes like other retail items, and imposes an additional 16% excise tax on marijuana products.
-The revenue will be used to implement and enforce regulations related to the act; the remaining revenue is required to be split between community colleges (33%), police and fire departments (31.4%), the state highway fund (25.4%), a justice reinvestment fund (10%), and the state attorney general for enforcement (0.2%).
-The initiative provides that employers may adopt "drug-free workplace" policies and restrict employees' and applicants' use of marijuana, and does not permit the use of marijuana in any public spaces.
+The Smart and Safe Act legalized adult recreational use of marijuana by allowing Arizona adults to possess up to 1 oz of marijuana (with no more than 5 grams being marijuana concentrate), and by allowing each adult to have up to 6 marijuana plants at their home (with up to 12 marijuana plants in households with two or more adult members).
+It directed the state Department of Health Services to set rules for retail marijuana sales by June 1, 2021, makes marijuana subject to state and local sales taxes like other retail items, and imposes an additional 16% excise tax on marijuana products.
+The revenue is used to implement and enforce regulations related to the act; the remaining revenue is split between community colleges (33%), police and fire departments (31.4%), the state highway fund (25.4%), a justice reinvestment fund (10%), and the state attorney general for enforcement (0.2%).
+The initiative allows employers to adopt "drug-free workplace" policies and restrict employees' and applicants' use of marijuana, and does not permit the use of marijuana in any public spaces.
 The initiative established that the possession by an adult of more than an ounce, but less than 2.5 ounces, of marijuana, is a petty offense.
 It also prohibits the sale of marijuana products that resemble a "human, animal, insect, fruit, toy or cartoon" and sets forth penalties for possession of marijuana by minors (which, for a first offense for possession of under an ounce of marijuana, is a $100 fine and drug counseling).